 The Small Clone is probably the most basic and distinctive looking pedal in our roundup with one large control knob on the top center.
 Somewhat unusually the depth is controlled by a switch.

-Did you know that this was the pedal that Kurt Cobain used for the riff in Nirvana’s “Come as You Are”?
+Did you know that this was the Chorus that Kurt Cobain used for the riff in Nirvana’s “Come as You Are”?
 But don’t worry, this isn’t a one trick pony.
-It’ll produce a variety of lush sounds but probably not as big a range as the MXR M234.
+It’ll produce a variety of lush sounds but probably not such a wide range as the MXR M234.
 What you’ll like the most is that it is so easy to dial in some great sounds.

 Boss CE-5 Stereo Chorus Ensemble